mick-zhang/Employer-Reviews-using-Topic-Modeling/README.md

 <img src="Employer%20Reviews.jpg">

+Employers are always looking to improve their work environment, which can lead to increased productivity level and Employee retention level.
+If a Company's Employees are content with their overall experience of the Company, then the productivity level and Employee retention level would naturally increase.
+In order to improve an Employer's work environment, the Employer must first analyze their current Employer Reviews before making a decision on how to improve the work environment.
+However, with hundreds and thousands of Employer Reviews on review board such as [Glassdoor](https://www.glassdoor.ca), this can take a significant amount of time and resource.
+I will be attempting to use Topic Modeling to extract all the key topics of Employer Reviews, which can be used by Employers, to make adjustments for improving their work environment.

 The dataset I will be using is from www.kaggle.com.

 I have also provided the direct link below if you wish to view the dataset I used to build my model: